Léon Foucault

 Foucault's Spinning Mirror Device in His Experiments on Light

-Highly Simplified Drawing Showing Foucault's Experiment on the Wave/Particle Question of Light; When Foucault Conducted His Experiment, the Light Beam Appeared in the Location Predicted by the Wave Theory
+A Highly Simplified Drawing Showing Foucault's Experiment on the Wave/Particle Question of Light; When Foucault Conducted His Experiment, the Light Beam Appeared in the Location Predicted by the Wave Theory

 Foucault's Pendulum at the Pantheon in Paris, France